Biloxi Medical Malpractice Lawyer

 Medical malpractice concerns both patients and healthcare providers.
 Patients worry about receiving subpar care, while more and more medical professionals feel pressured to practice defensive medicine to avoid a lawsuit.
 The anxiety over medical malpractice is not without basis — negligence by doctors, nurses, surgeons and other practitioners can lead to severe, even life-ending injuries or conditions.
 In fact, the Institute of Medicine reports that more than 100,000 patients die annually as a result of medical errors and even more suffer non-fatal conditions.

-When malpractice does occur in Gulfport or elsewhere in Mississippi, our Biloxi medical malpractice lawyers move swiftly to provide victims with award-winning representation and personalized counsel.
-At Van Cleave Law, our firm recognizes your need for recovery, and we could work tirelessly to help you obtain the compensation you deserve.
+When malpractice does occur in Biloxi or elsewhere in Mississippi, our Biloxi medical malpractice lawyers move swiftly to provide victims with award-winning representation and personalized counsel.
+Our firm recognizes your need for recovery, and we could work tirelessly to help you obtain the compensation you deserve.

 Common Types of Medical Malpractice in Mississippi

-Injuries resulting from medical malpractice can range from mild to fatal and include birth injuries, wrongful births and emergency medical errors.
+Injuries resulting from medical malpractice can range from mild to fatal and include birth injuries, wrongful deaths and emergency medical errors.
 Consider the following medical negligence categories and their potential effects:

 - Surgical errors—Negligent mistakes by surgeons, such as careless pre- or postoperative planning or errors made in the operating room can cause a patient undue pain, injury, distress and even death.